Vincent S. Perez: Financial career

 In 1997, Pérez left Lazard to set up Next Century Partners, a private equity firm based in Singapore, teaming up with Patrick Go, Dennis Mendiola, John Wallace, and Eduardo Martinez-Miranda.
-They invested in companies such as Smart Communications, Del Monte Pacific, and in semiconductor assembly.
-Among the co-investors of Next Century Partners were Soros Fund, Mitsui, and one of the Bass Brothers of Fort Worth Texas.
+They invested in companies such as Smart Communications, Del Monte Pacific, and those involved in semiconductor assembly.
+Among the co-investors of Next Century Partners were Soros Fund, Mitsui, and one of the Bass brothers of Fort Worth, Texas.